RISE Sleep Tracker

 • Older adults: 7 to 8 hours

 These guidelines are exactly that: guidelines.
 They're based on surveys that look at how much sleep people get — not what they actually need.
-And beyond that, guidelines like these are often based on inaccurate self-reported data and don’t take into account individual sleep needs.
+And even that can be misleading.

-Instead of relying on vague guidelines, work out your individual sleep need.
+Instead of relying on vague guidelines, work out how much sleep you personally need.

-Studies show we tend to inflate our estimated sleep duration.
-And as five hours in bed rarely equals five hours of sleep, we may be getting much less sleep than we think.
+• Five hours in bed rarely equals five hours of sleep, so we may be getting much less sleep than we think

-Plus, if you suddenly start getting nine hours of sleep without an alarm, it’s hard to tell if you’re getting nine hours because that’s your sleep need, or because your body’s taking the opportunity to catch up on lost sleep as you’ve been getting five hours recently.
+• If you suddenly start getting nine hours of sleep without an alarm, it’s hard to tell if you’re getting nine hours because that’s your sleep need, or because your body’s taking the opportunity to catch up on lost sleep as you’ve been getting five hours sleep recently

 RISE works as a personal sleep calculator to tell you exactly how much sleep you need in hours and minutes.